Ashley Hall (Charleston, South Carolina)

-Ashley Hall is a private school for girls located in downtown Charleston, South Carolina, United States for students in pre-kindergarten-grade 12.
+Ashley Hall is a private school located in Charleston, South Carolina, enrolling students in kindergarten through grade 12 with a co-educational pre-k program.
 It was founded in 1909 by Mary Vardrine McBee, who headed the institution for many years.
-It is the only all-girls' independent private school in South Carolina.

-Ashley Hall enrolls girls 2 years to grade 12 with a coeducational preschool.
-For the 2019-2020 school year, Ashley Hall enrolled 640 students.
-The school motto is Possunt Quae Volunt, or "Girls who have the will have the ability."
+It is the only all-girls' independent private school in South Carolina.The school motto is Possunt Quae Volunt, or "Girls who have the will have the ability."